Prince of Wales Island, Alaska

 You will want a car for exploring on Prince of Wales Island.
 You can rent one at Ketchikan and bring it to the island by ferry.
 Or pick one up in Hollis.
 Either way, a front-wheel or four-wheel drive or SUV is recommended.

 The Scenic Byway zig-zags the island’s length and width.
-It is 260 miles (418 km) of mostly paved roads connecting almost all of the island’s communities, from Point Baker at the extreme northern end it extends south to Whale Pass, Naukati Bay, Coffman Cove, Thorne Bay, Klawock, Craig, Kasaan, Hollis, and Hydaburg.
+It is 260 miles (418 km) of mostly paved roads connecting almost all of the island’s communities, extending from Point Baker at the extreme northern end to Whale Pass, Naukati Bay, Coffman Cove, Thorne Bay, Klawock, Craig, Kasaan, Hollis, and Hydaburg.

 Tips from the Department of Transportation

-The use of a four-wheel drive or a sturdy SUV on the island is highly recommended.
+Using a four-wheel drive or a sturdy SUV on the island is highly recommended.
 Be sure your spare tire is in good shape.
-Watch your gas gauge and mile markers: Fuel is available in Craig, Klawock, Naukati, Thorne Bay, Coffman Cove and Whale Pass.
+Watch your gas gauge and mile markers: Fuel is available in Craig, Klawock, Naukati, Thorne Bay, Coffman Cove, and Whale Pass.
 Bring your cell phone car charger.

 Accommodations on Prince of Wales Island